paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-138-cooperative-agreements-with-nato-allies-and-other-countries.md

     (ii) the amount of any remaining unobligated balance.

-  (E) The amount of such burden sharing contributions expended, by eligible category, including compensation for local national employees, military construction projects, and supplies and services of the Department of Defense.
+  (E) The amount of such burden sharing contributions expended, by eligible category, including compensation for—

+    (i) local national employees;

+    (ii) military construction projects;

+    (iii) supplies and services of the Department of Defense; and

+    (iv) other logistical and operational support for the armed forces in a deployed or rotational status in a country that is a member of the North Atlantic Treaty Organization.

   (F) Any other matter the Secretary of Defense considers relevant.